le-chartreux/pyprocgen/README.md

 ## SPECIAL THANKS:

-To [mindstorm38](https://github.com/mindstorm38) for his help about classes and Perlin Noise.
+To [mindstorm38](https://github.com/mindstorm38), [icanwalkonwater](https://github.com/icanwalkonwater) and 0xfada for their help about a lot of things, this project probably wouldn't be nice without them.